manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

     </div>
 </div>

 And that's it for adding content with the Content Pipeline Tool.
 This is the process you'll use to add any game assets for your game.
-Next we'll go over using the `ContentManager` inside the game's code to load our content into the game to be used.
+Next, we'll go over using the `ContentManager` inside the game's code to load our content into the game to be used.

 ## Content Manager
 ---